nimesh00/cs50-projects/README.md

-  it was just a try as i was using git for first time. :)
+ using this repository for my sophomores projects in cs50